IEEE-NITK/SLAMBot/README.md

 In RViz

-1. We will select 2D Pose EstimateClick and drag an arrow that estimates where the robot is currently positioned relative to the map that we created.
+1. Select 2D Pose Estimate.
+Click and drag an arrow that estimates where the robot is currently positioned relative to the map that we created.
-2. This should localize the robot and the map and the current sensor feed (the green dots from the LiDAR point cloud) should align:
+2. This will allign the robot to the map according to the current sensor feed.
 3. Next, select 2D Nav Goal.
-4. Click and drag an arrow that represents the position and heading of where you want the robot to drive to.
+4. Click and drag an arrow that represents the position and orientation of where the robot needs to drive to.
 In order for a path to be calculated, this arrow must be inside a white or gray region, signifying that there is no known obstacle at the goal location.
-5. You'll see the robot compute a local path (a yellow arc), a global path (the blue or red spline), and the robot should start to autonomously drive to the goal position.
+5. The robot will compute a local path (a yellow arc) and a global path (the blue or red spline), and will autonomously drive to the target position.

 ## The Robot